Now the clocks have changed and we are having an unseasonably dry April, it is time to start planting out and finishing late spring pruning.

 Jekka's late spring & early summer action list:

-- Cut back Lemon Verbena to the lowest growth node as soon as new shoots appear to encourage even growth.
+- Cut back Lemon Verbena to the lowest growth node as soon as new shoots appear to encourage even growth (see Jekka's Blog on pruning Lemon Verbena for a video demonstration).

 - Pot up mints.